berouques/QuPID/README.md

 In this mode the thermostat runs a simple program like "heat up to 100°C, keep the temperature for one hour, then cool down to 50°C, keep it for three hours, then turn off the heater".
 The "program mode" can only be set via WiFi, but once set and saved to flash, it can be turned on with a physical button.
 Here's what the program mode control panel looks like:

 ![](img/img_program.png)

-## Flashing the firmware

-[Here](https://nodemcu.readthedocs.io/en/latest/flash/) is an article about flashing NodeMCU.
-In short, you will need either the CLI tool [esptool](https://github.com/espressif/esptool) or GUI app [NodeMCU flasher](https://github.com/marcelstoer/nodemcu-pyflasher), install it, then download and unpack the latest available release of QuPID and write both files in your ESP8266 module.

 ## Connecting